 Example of a Scene in Action

-Here’s an example scene I wrote introducing the above rules, along with a few more.
-(Quick note – when I introduce a new term, in action lines or dialogue, it will be in bold):
+I wrote an example scene introducing the above rules and a few more.
+(Quick note – when I introduce a new term in action lines or dialogue, it will be in bold):

-Let’s pick up where the scene left off.
-You must limit your description in your action lines to only things the viewer can see or hear in the movie itself.
+You must limit your description in your action lines to only what the viewer can see or hear in the movie.

 That’s because page space on a screenplay is precious.
 One screenplay page is usually equivalent to one minute of screen time, give or take.

-But what if you want to indicate that something a character is saying is not what they feel?
-That’s where parentheticals come in.
+Parentheticals indicate that something a character is saying is not how they feel.

-Parentheticals can be used between a character’s name and their dialogue to inform that dialogue or between sections of a character’s dialogue to indicate a change in tone or action.
+Parentheticals are used between a character’s name and their dialogue to inform that dialogue or between sections of a character’s dialogue to indicate a change in tone or action.

 Or if a character is talking to someone on the phone, when the person on the other line who is heard but not seen speaks, you would use a parenthetical next to their name to indicate they are not on screen.

-Here’s an example of all of the above, as well as how to format transitions like CUT TO: or FADE OUT:, which are always capitalized and right-hand justified:
+Transitions like CUT TO: or FADE OUT: which are always capitalized and right-hand justified:

 Using “Intercut,” you don’t have to use a new slugline every time one character does an action.
-This also helps make it clear that the conversation is happening over the course of one scene.
+This helps make it clear that the conversation is happening in one scene.

 Writing “Shots” – Do or Don’t?